tmobile/tmobile-api-security-lib/readme.md

 # T-Mobile API Security Libraries

 ## Overview

-"T-Mobile API Security Libraries" provides the libraries which can be leveraged to implement the API security within your enterpries.
+"T-Mobile API Security Libraries" provides the libraries which can be leveraged to implement the API security within your enterprise.
 Currently it provides the PoP (Proof of Possession) token builder and validator related libraries.
 Proof of possession (PoP) helps enabling the message integrity and also helps avoiding the transaction replay and token theft.
-For each API request the new PoP token is created by API consumer and signed by client's private key which can then be verified using client's public key at API gateway.
+For each API request the new PoP token is created by API consumer and signed by the client's private key which can then be verified using the client's public key at API gateway.
 The PoP token builder libraries are available in multiple languages.

 ## Directory Structure